-As told by family lore, the legacy of Preston’s Station began in 1923 when my great grandfather, George W. Preston purchased the Standard Oil station for $100 for his 4 sons to operate.
+As told by family lore, the legacy of Preston’s Station began in 1923 when my great grandfather, George W. Preston purchased a Standard Oil station for $100 for his 4 sons to operate.

 The Station was built in 1912 by Frank Fiene, one year before the Lincoln Highway was dedicated.
 Originally, Preston's Station was located at the corner of 7th Avenue and 19th Street in Belle Plaine.
-The Station was relocated to its present location at the corner of 4th Avenue and 13th Street, in 1923, when the Lincoln Highway was rerouted through Belle Plaine.
+The Station was relocated to its present location at the corner of 4th Avenue and 13th Street, around 1927, when the Lincoln Highway was rerouted through Belle Plaine.

 As visitors approach Preston’s, driving west on the Historic Lincoln Highway through Belle Plaine, they not only arrive at Preston’s, but in essence come upon Preston’s Corner, home to the famous Preston's Station, a three-room motel and garage/roadside museum.